pharaox/artifact_trade/README.md

 ### AI Willingness to Buy or Sell

 When buying artifacts, the AI willingness or acceptance is influenced by multiple factors.
 One of the most important is the artifact's QWA compared to that of the worst artifact of the same type owned by the buyer that would still be equipped.
-For example, for helmets this would be the best helmet, since only one helmet can be equipped, and for trinkets this would be the 4-th best, since 4 trinkets can be equipped.
+For example, for helmets this would be the best helmet, since only one helmet can be equipped, and for trinkets this would be the 4th best, since 4 trinkets can be equipped.
 Note that all equippable and beneficial artifacts are evaluated, no matter if actually equipped or not.
 Other factors include the artifact's durability as percentage value, its uniqueness, is it equippable and beneficial to the character, is it unwanted or cursed, the character's claims or special relationship to the artifact (dynast and a dynasty banner, etc.), the artifact's price, and the character's wealth.

 When selling artifacts, the AI willingness or acceptance is influenced by similar factors, but working in the opposite direction, with some minor differences.
 The artifact's QWA is compared to that of the best artifact of the same type owned by the seller that would not be equipped.
-For example, for helmets this would be the 2-nd best helmet owned by the seller, and for trinkets this would be the 5-th best trinket.
+For example, for helmets this would be the 2nd best helmet owned by the seller, and for trinkets this would be the 5th best trinket.

-In addition, the AI will never offer to pay more than their *short term budget* (the portion of the AI's budget that can be used for short term purchases), and will only sell if the other party offers enough gold to pay the full price.
+In addition, the AI will never offer to pay more than their *short-term budget* (the portion of the AI's budget that can be used for short term purchases), and will only sell if the other party offers enough gold to pay the full price.

 The artifact's QWA strongly correlates with rarity.
 When selling, you may find it quite hard to find buyers for common artifacts, and progressively easier for artifact of higher rarities.
 When buying, you may find it quite easy to find sellers for common artifacts, and progressively harder for artifact of higher rarities.
 You could spend a hook if you have one on a character to increase their willingness to buy or sell.